ethioclicks/Blog-Angular-Firestore/README.md

 To make the strict mode false we have to change the strict in `tsconfig.json` property to `false`.

+## This project uses Angular material and Angular Firebase to install this matters we used the command

+`ng add @angular/material` `ng add @angular/fire`

+AngularFire smooths over the rough edges an Angular developer might encounter when implementing the framework-agnostic Firebase SDK & aims to provide a more natural developer experience by conforming to Angular conventions.

-## This project uses a Firestore cloud database and storage
+## This project uses a Firebase Firestore cloud database and storage

 It has a values to store from a formfield data to images in a single and drag and drop choice as single components.